akshaynanavati/wikiracer/README.md

 from source to destination.
 While it usually returns the shortest path, it is optimized for speed and therefore is not guaranteed to return the shortest path.

+Note that this respository _requires_ Python 3.6+ to run.

 ## Installation

 ### Method One - Docker